Vietnam.vn - Nền tảng quảng bá Việt Nam

 You should maintain a diet low in saturated fat, trans fat, saturated fatty acids and cholesterol, and increase unsaturated fatty acids from vegetable oils and fish oil.

-International recommendations for average dietary cholesterol should be below 300 mg/day/person.
-Cholesterol is found in foods of animal origin, especially brain, cow's testicles, pig's testicles, heart, whole chicken eggs, pig's liver, chicken's liver.
+International recommendations for dietary cholesterol should be below 300 mg/day/person on average.
+Cholesterol is found in foods of animal origin, especially brains, cow's testicles, pig's testicles, hearts, whole eggs, pig's liver, chicken's liver.
 Limiting these foods helps reduce the amount of cholesterol in the diet.

 Foods rich in fiber help reduce the risk of high blood fat.
 Photo: Freepik